bishopb/terraform-component/README.md

 # terraform-component

-A configurable wrapper for easily deploying [Terraform][tf-home] components.
+A configurable workflow framework for deploying infrastructure resources using [Terraform][tf-home] with immutable [Docker][docker-home] builds.

 # Getting started